Montgomery History Speakers Bureau:

 Candace Ridington has an M.A. in English and American Literature and taught at Susquehanna University in Selinsgrove, Pa, and at the University of Alabama at Birmingham.
 She is the author of RUBICON, a treatment of the love affair between Emily Dickinson’s brother Austin, and Mabel Todd, who completed the first editions of Dickinson’s poetry in the 1890’s.
 She has taught Elder Hostels on Emily Dickinson.
 Candace’s focus now lies in dramatic presentations of selected female characters.
 She writes the scripts and performs each role as well.
 Characters include Emily Dickinson, Louisa May Alcott, Olivia Twain, Clara Schumann, and Anne Morrow Lindbergh.
 Candace has also created a dramatic presentation about the Underground Railroad featuring dramatic, cameo-like glimpses of people, both anonymous and known, who were involved.
 This includes Louisa May Alcott who also served as a nurse at the Georgetown Union Hotel Hospital during the Civil War.
 Candace plays each role.

 Steve Roberts has been a journalist for more than 50 years, covering some of the major events of his time, from the antiwar movement and student revolts of the 1960s and 1970s to President Reagan’s historic trip to Moscow in 1988, to twelve presidential election campaigns.
 Steve graduated from Harvard University magna cum laude in 1964, then spent the next 25 years with the New York Times.
-Steve and his wife, TV journalist Cokie Roberts, write a nationally syndicated newspaper column, and they have published a book together titled From This Day Forward.
-Steve also writes a bi-monthly column, Hometown, for Bethesda Magazine, and as a life-long baseball fan, he reviews sports books for The Washington Post.
+Steve and his late wife, TV journalist Cokie Roberts, wrote a nationally syndicated newspaper column, and they published a book together titled From This Day Forward.
+Steve also writes a bi-monthly column, “Hometown,” for Bethesda Magazine, and as a life-long baseball fan, he reviews sports books for the Washington Post.
 As a broadcaster, Steve appears regularly as a political analyst on the ABC radio network and is a substitute host on NPR’s Diane Rehm show.
 Since 1997, Steve has been the Shapiro Professor of Media and Public Affairs at George Washington University, where he has taught for the last 25 years.